GriffithUniLibrary/research-data-management/content/7- Storage and retention.md

 ## 2 Storage options
-  *note this is a very small selection of the type of storage options availble to you*
+  *Note this is a very small selection of the type of storage options availble to you*

 **Griffith Research Online (GRO) Research data collection** This repository makes research data collections accessible and searchable via a web interface.
 Current submissions are restricted to approval from the Library.
 Please see the Collection Statement for more information.